 A parametric design experiment to create a custom slow feeder for my speed-eating dog, Peanut.

-Why Customize a Bowl?
+Why customize a bowl?

 Small curly-haired dog eating from a store-bought slow feeder bowl filled with soft food.
 A stainless steel water bowl sits beside it on a two-in-one feeding station, placed on a wood floor near a window.